"You CAN access

 gospel be hid, it is hid to them that are lost:"

-Gospel of the Kingdom was communicated directly to the Apostle Paul
+of the Kingdom was communicated directly to the Apostle Paul by

-by revelation of the Spirit of God, and face to face with Jesus
+revelation of the Spirit of God, and face to face with Jesus Christ

-Christ (revealed "to one out of due time " a time after the forty
+(revealed "to one out of due time " a time after the forty days

-days when Jesus made in the flesh visitation with his disciples
+when Jesus made in the flesh visitation with his disciples before

-before ascending into heaven.)
-Paul was visited personally by
+ascending into heaven.)
+Paul was visited personally by Jesus.

-Jesus.
-The epistles indicate a time of extraordinary revelation
+The epistles indicate a time of extraordinary revelation of His

 Salvation is not limited strictly to promised heavenly rewards, having been made free of the fierce judgment of God's wrath upon sinners.
 Salvation encompasses total restoration, (salvation, healing and deliverance.)
 "In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise," (Ephesians 1:13)A Prayer of Faith, The Prayer Which Brings Salvation If any person believes the Gospel in their heart and declare this aloud to witnesses, that person shall be saved; changed and made alive in Christ!
 The testimony of the believer which brings salvation is a prayer of Faith, which is a spoken proclamation declaring a promise from the Word of God.
 It should include some of the following understandings.
 "Who is Jesus?
 What did he do for ME?
 What will He do in ME because I believe?"
 These are elements of the Gospel you should know after reading these chapters.
 Grafted into the Vine of God's Elect The gospel of Jesus Christ extends God's grace and provision outside of circle of the people of God's original covenant.
 Beyond the fellowship of the Elect of Israel -- outside of the boundary of the Abrahamic line.